 You will need to consider all the above very seriously to answer the question 'could I really make a go of it'.

-If you are starting, or have recently started a business in the London area we, at Tish Press & Company, can help you to plan and answer any questions you may have.
+If you are starting, or have recently started a business in the Shenfield area we, at Tish Press & Company, can help you to plan and answer any questions you may have.